variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 930 8th Avenue

-The Joe Molina Gallery & Studios presents “First Friday Vinyl” from 6-11pm featuring Old School and Hip Hop with Mayan DJ Quin
+Polar Pat Entertainment Presents Karaoke Night from 6-8pm featuring DJ Maya spinning 80's and 90's Hits. $5 cover from 6-8pm and no cover from 8-11pm.
+Offering drink discount all night.

 ### Lincoln Park Emporium

 822 8th Street

-Lincoln Park Emporium will be hosting some local creatives.
-Jenifer Rodriguez who will provide techniques and tips about the best Laundry Detergent for any dirty job and jewelry specialist Josie Damion will be demonstrating her unique beading style.
+Lincoln Park Emporium will be hosting local creative expert Sandy Sup, who will showcase her handmade aprons and various specialty items.
+Josie Damian will also be joining us to show us how she makes her beautiful jewelry.
 Light refreshments provided by Miss Mary's Kitchen Store.
-Stop by, no reservations or purchase necessary
+Stop by, no reservations or purchase necessary.
+For information, call 970-351-6222.

 ### Madison & Main Gallery

 927 16th Street

-The show for April is “For the World” which features twelve guest artists who are using the concepts of reuse, recycle, and repurpose.
-Their new work includes paintings, assemblage, photography, illustrations, mixed media pieces, and jewelry of all kinds.
-During First Friday, the gallery is open until 8pm and there will be an artist demonstration from 5:30–7pm by Cornelia Davis and Lisa Arata.
-The slate of guest artists includes Miki Baxter, Roger Brindisi, Susan Brown, Lisa DuBois, Mollie Walker Freeman, Ambrette Gilkey, Shauna Lower, Elizabeth Morisette, Kyla Omollo, Margaret Puentes, Cindy Shaha, Beth Wood, Margaret Zimmer, and more!
+Madison and Main Gallery will host the 31st Annual Garden Show.
+The theme this year is “Swinging into Spring”.
+This popular spring show runs through June 29th so swing into the gallery and meet the guest artists and members at the opening reception on May 4th from 5-8pm.
+In addition to the new work by member artists, the gallery is excited to have the work of eight guest artists on exhibit.
+The slate of guest artists are Bill Fritz, Ambrette Gilkey, Cat Hagan, Vicki McCargar, Tim Preston, Tania Rustage, Cindy Shaha, and Lauren Thurman.
 The Madison & Main Gallery is artist-owned.
 Gallery hours are 10am-6pm Monday through Friday and 10am-4pm Saturday.
 All items in the gallery are for sale.
-For more details about the show you may call the Madison & Main Gallery at (970) 351-6201 or visit [www.madisonandmaingallery.com](http://www.madisonandmaingallery.com/)
+For more details about the show call the Madison & Main Gallery at (970) 351-6201 or visit [www.madisonandmaingallery.com](www.madisonandmaingallery.com).&nbsp;

 ### Margie’s Cafe